aeraglyx/website/content/blog/edge-grain.md

 `sqrt(a * (2 - a)) / a`

 However, note that this form shoots off to infinity as it approaches a=0, which could cause problems.

-## Foreground Grain Baked In?

-You could try frequency separation to get the original grain and enhance it with the 2nd form, but your milage may vary.